Harry Potter and the Order of the Phoenix

-Harry Potter and the Order of the Phoenix is a fantasy novel written by British author J. K. Rowling.
+Harry Potter and the Order of the Phoenix is a fantasy novel by British author J. K. Rowling.
 It is the fifth and longest novel in the Harry Potter series.
 It follows Harry Potter's struggles through his fifth year at Hogwarts School of Witchcraft and Wizardry, including the surreptitious return of the antagonist Lord Voldemort, O.W.L. exams, and an obstructive Ministry of Magic.
 The novel was published on 21 June 2003 by Bloomsbury in the United Kingdom, Scholastic in the United States, and Raincoast in Canada.
 It sold five million copies in the first 24 hours of publication.

 Harry Potter and the Order of the Phoenix won several awards, including the American Library Association Best Book Award for Young Adults in 2003.
 The book was also made into a 2007 film, and a video game by Electronic Arts.

 Plot

 During the summer, Harry is frustrated by the lack of communication from his friends and by Dumbledore's refusal to let him help in the struggle against Lord Voldemort.
 One evening, Dementors attack him and his cousin Dudley, but Harry fends them off using the Patronus Charm.
 Later, members of the Order of the Phoenix arrive at the Dursley residence and take Harry to Number 12, Grimmauld Place.
 Number 12 is Sirius Black's family home and the headquarters of the Order, which is a secret organisation founded by Dumbledore to fight Voldemort and his Death Eaters.
 Harry wants to join the Order, but is too young.

 Under the leadership of Cornelius Fudge, the Ministry of Magic is waging a smear campaign against Harry and Dumbledore, claiming they are lying about the return of Voldemort.
 Harry faces legal charges for the Patronus Charm he performed, but is exonerated and returns to Hogwarts.
 Dolores Umbridge, a senior Ministry employee, is the new Defence Against the Dark Arts professor.
-She implements a textbook-only curriculum and forbids the students from practicing defensive spells.
+She implements a textbook-only curriculum and forbids the students from practising defensive spells.
 Harry, Ron, and Hermione form a secret student group called Dumbledore's Army, which meets in the Room of Requirement to practice defensive magic under Harry's instruction.

 One night, Harry dreams that Arthur Weasley is attacked by Voldemort's snake, Nagini.
 The attack actually occurred, and Dumbledore realises that Harry's mind is connected to Voldemort.
 He orders Professor Snape to teach Harry Occlumency to keep Voldemort out of his mind.
-Meanwhile, during Christmas break, Arthur is brought to St Mungo's Hospital, but he survives thanks to Harry's timely warning.
 When Umbridge discovers Dumbledore's Army, Dumbledore saves Harry from expulsion by claiming he formed the group.
-To avoid arrest, he goes into hiding.
+Dumbledore then goes into hiding to avoid arrest.
 Umbridge is appointed headmistress and begins enacting strict rules and regulations.